icolaiacovo/icolaiacovo.github.io/_pages/research.md

 Finally, soliciting a "fair" wage rather than framing wages as a cost induced non-male entrepreneurs to recommend wages that were \$11,000 higher, on average.
 Taken together, these results suggest that startup hiring is undertaken by entrepreneurs under severe constraints and that compensation may be influenced both by available information and founder characteristics.

+“The Composition and Dynamics of Technology-Enabled Entrepreneurship” with Daniel P. Gross, and Jorge Guzman.
+[SSRN Version](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4383445)\
+*[Revise and Resubmit, Strategic Management Journal]*

+“No Mask, No Service: Customer Reaction to Walmart’s 2020 National Mask Mandate”\
+*[Revise and Resubmit, the Journal of Economics and Management Strategy]*

+“The Transformation of Self Employment” with Margaret G. Dalton, Sari Pekkala Kerr, and William R. Kerr.
+NBER Working Paper w29725.
+[SSRN Version](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4028341)